 The past consists of what narrator sees in the present context.
 Gertrude´s past was described by her cousin, a lifelong friend of mine.
 During 2017-2019 we frequented Gertrude´s place of arrest, 34 rue de Turenne.
 In March 2020 I returned there to shoot photographs.

-A series of the six photographs were presented in group exhibition in March 2022 in France,
+A series of the photographs was presented in group exhibition in March 2022 in France,

 Le Havre Site: areyou-experiencing.fr/gertrude-savileppa